comapi/comapi-sdk-js/docs/queryingEvents.md

 # Applying events

-After you have initially loaded up a conversation, it becomes your responsibiity to process the incoming websocket events / query events from `getConversationEvents()` and update the messages accordingly.
+After you have initially loaded up a conversation, it becomes your responsibility to process the incoming web-socket events / query events from `getConversationEvents()` and update the messages accordingly.

 There are 3 events that may need processing depending on whether you intend to mark messages as delivered / read.